iktakahiro/dddpy/README.md

 [![A workflow to run test](https://github.com/iktakahiro/dddpy/actions/workflows/test.yml/badge.svg)](https://github.com/iktakahiro/dddpy/actions/workflows/test.yml)

-*NOTE: This repository is an example to explain 'how to implement DDD architecture on Python web applicaiton'.
+*NOTE: This repository is an example to explain 'how to implement DDD architecture on Python web application'.
 If you will to use this as a reference, add your implementation of authentication and security before deploying to the real world!!*

 ## Tech Stack